JsBergbau/MiTemperature2/README.md

 ### Troubleshooting
 Sometimes script fails to connect and tries to connect forever.
 Just exec `killall bluepy-helper` You can even do this while script is running.
 It will disconnect, but recovery automatically.

+Since version 1.1 there is a watchdog-Thread checking when connection is lost for at least 60 seconds and then killing the corresponding bluepy-helper, so that other connections aren't affected.
+This is a workaround for an obvious bug in bluepy.
+This bug only occured so far when trying to (re)connect.
+Then this call to bluepy blocks sometimes forever.

 If that doesn't help, a problem with the bluetooth stack could be the cause.
 To resolve:
 ```